 Situation: I was captain of the soccer team.

 Challenge: Conflict between coach and player.
 Player refused to play, coach refused to back down

 Action: I allowed some time, de-escalated the situation, and chaired a meeting.

 Result: Realised it was a matter of soothing both egos and finding common ground.
 Both wanted to win.
 Player returned.

 Situation: Last-minute opportunity to land a new client

-Challenge: Had to present to client CIO next day
+Challenge: Had to present to client CIO the next day

 Action: Pulled an all-nighter preparing a financial model and presentation

 Result: Presented to the client in her office, secured a contract worth $2m.

 Written questions: Some schools, such as Oxford Said Business School, want to assess whether you’re able to write under pressure.
 They ask a single, slightly obscure question and allow the candidate 5 minutes to write a response.
 Take a second to consider your answer then aim to type 250 words in response.
 Example questions: